www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

     * [ ] Clean up GUI and make it usable and somewhat nice.
         * [ ] Visualize currently selected object via bigger box around the selected object.
           Instead of a normal box, one could use a wireframe of such a box.
           * [ ] Build renderer via npm and thereby make deployment clean.
+    * [ ] Consider alternative visualization.
+        * [ ] Optional additional Wireframe showing activity.
+        * [ ] View that looks like cell scans as an alternative artistic view.
 * [ ] Implement game of life.
     * [ ] Run game.
     * [x] Visualize state via file.